socialistalternative/civicrm-api/README.md

 ## Alternatives

-- The [civicrm](https://www.npmjs.com/package/civicrm) package from [Tech to The People](https://github.com/TechToThePeople) offers a different approach to building requests and targets browsers and web workers as well as Node.js.
+- The [civicrm](https://www.npmjs.com/package/civicrm) package from [Tech to The People](https://github.com/TechToThePeople) offers a different approach to building requests.

 ## Development